bbarres/EHE/README.md

 ##The dataset

 * **EHEdata.txt**: the data used for the paper.
 This file and the one you can find on the Dryad repository are identical.
 Details for column names:
-+there is no column header for the Individual identifier +pop_ID: unique population identifier (combination between location and collection date information).
++ there is no column header for the Individual identifier
++ pop_ID: unique population identifier (combination between location and collection date information).
 "AC" stand for Charrey-A, "AD" for Amance, "AN" for Prelles-A, "AX" for Charrey-B and "CB" for Prelles-B
-+eff_loc: number of individuals in the corresponding population +nb_tr: number of trees sampled in the corresponding population +tree_ID: unique tree identifier
++ eff_loc: number of individuals in the corresponding population +nb_tr: number of trees sampled in the corresponding population +tree_ID: unique tree identifier
 +eff_tr: number of individuals sampled in the corresponding tree